Giving and Receiving

 Here is an example of the importance of service and giving, from the ancient teachings of Taoist Sages.
 The sages explained that nature is governed by a law of cycles.
 These cycles manifest in the world in such dual-faceted principles as light and dark, inhaling and exhaling, drawing in energy and putting forth energy, and giving and receiving.
 Each of the two elements in the pair is defined in relation to its opposite, and both are necessary for balance or equilibrium in the world.

-You cannot have light without dark, and you cannot inhale without exhaling.
-When there is an imbalance – too much or not enough of one or the other – this law is broken, and it creates a problem that nature will correct.
-Yes, nature will self-correct in time.
 Thus, if someone wants only to receive but not to give, eventually nature will see to it that the person is unable to receive.
 Alternatively, if someone wants always to give but never receive - the person is unable to accept graciously - eventually nature will see to it that the person is unable to give.
-(I have seen this in my own life and, although difficult, it was a necessary life lesson).
+(I personally have seen this in my own life and, although difficult, it was a necessary life lesson).

 To be properly balanced and to be in harmony with the natural law, we must be able to both give and to receive.
 Giving or providing service, whether you are offering love, time, money, or talent, creates a vacuum which enables you to receive more of what you gave.
 Receiving graciously, in turn, replenishes you and enables you to give even more.